Keep In Mind

 Library Group Study Rooms

-Tutor Program and Writing Center group study rooms are now available to UMaine students only.
-Groups of 3-8 have access to an LED display, white board, and four small tables that can be configured into one large table.
+Three group study rooms are available to groups of 3-8 UMaine students only.
+Two of the rooms have access to an LED display, whiteboard, tables, and chairs.
 Computer/LED display connectivity kits (containing an HDMI cable, adapters, and remote control) are available for loan.
+The third room has a whiteboard, tables, and chairs.
 Go to the Circulation Desk for room reservations and connectivity kits.